10 Street Gravel Bar Flood Mitigation Project

 Next steps

-We are currently in the preliminary design phase, with detailed design happening in Winter to Spring 2024.
+We are currently in the Detailed Design phase, from October 2024 to September 2025.
 The construction schedule and impacts will be determined as we move further along in the design process.
-Please check back on this page for updates throughout the project.
+Please check this page for updates throughout the project.

 Timeline